salvadormik9/ds4eeb_datavis1/README.md

 Once downloaded to your computer, you can now open `datavis1_activity.R` in RStudio!
 This activity should take ~ 15 minutes.

+By the end of this activity, students should be able to:
+* Read specified colors using the ggplot2 R package
+* Use pre-defined color palettes successfully with the RColorBrewer and ggsci packages
+* Identify and apply palettes that are more accessible and colorblind friendly

 ## Resources
 * Our presentation [slides](https://docs.google.com/presentation/d/1yfYj6pq6YVQREUcFA_4Xk0ZHgGvORrsM_tWqQLC6bmU/edit?usp=sharing)
 * Resource for deciding best color palettes for data visualization from [Simplified Science Publishing](https://www.simplifiedsciencepublishing.com/resources/best-color-palettes-for-scientific-figures-and-data-visualizations)